-Nutrition for Injury seminar: Part 5
+Nutrition for Injury Recovery: Part 5

 The right food and supplements can speed injury recovery.
 This is important — but often ignored.

 Most trainers, coaches, nutritionists, therapists understand that nutrition can play a role in injury recovery.
 However, in lecturing around the world, I’ve found that very few of them really know how to use food and supplements in this way.

 Aside from recommending more water, topical homeopathic creams and gels, and glucosamine/chondroitin combinations, there’s really not much else on the menu when a client or athlete goes down with an acute injury.

 That’s why we’re sharing this 5-part video series, filmed live at the 2012 Fit Pro Convention in Loughborough, England.

 In this video series, we’ll teach you how the body repairs itself after an injury.